 Freelance Rate Calculator

-1. How to think about your freelance rate
+1. How to calculate your freelance rate (without underpricing yourself)

 Your freelance rate is not just your salary divided by days.
-You won’t bill 100% of your time.
-You’ll spend time on admin, sales, and gaps between projects.
+As a freelancer, you won’t bill 100% of your time.
+Part of your week goes to admin, sales, learning, or gaps between projects.

 3. Common mistakes when setting your freelance rate